cromega/plumber.sublimia.nl/content/post/introducing-keyguard.md

 Engineers tend to have their SSH keys on an encrypted pendrive which they plug in, run a script from it that adds the key to the ssh-agent with a day expiry and they start hacking happily.

 For various reasons I couldn't have that.
-The reasons included things like lazyness and a difficult to explain reluctance to have more than one pendrive on my keychain.
+The reasons included things like laziness and a difficult to explain reluctance to have more than one pendrive on my keychain.
 And I really didn't want to encrypt mine.

 After some time of giving the puppy eyes to whichever teammate was sitting next to me to load their SSH keys every day I decided it was time to engineer the everloving bejesus out of this situation.

 The result of this effort is [KeyGuard](https://github.com/cromega/keyguard)!

-The unsophisticated name hides a similarly unsophisticated app that can serve an SSH key over HTTP as a response to a request that has to pass some sort of authentication.
+The unsophisticated name hides a similarly unsophisticated app that can serve an SSH key over HTTPS as a response to a request that has to pass some sort of authentication.

-Since I'm a happy [YubiKey](https://www.yubico.com/faq/yubikey/) user I can get my SSH key by curling an endpoint and touching my one-time password generator button.
+Since I'm a happy [YubiKey](https://www.yubico.com/faq/yubikey/) user I can get my SSH key by curl-ing an endpoint and touching my one-time password generator button.

 It works like this: